SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 The `SimpleCloudFoundry` sample was created from the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` ) and then modified to add the Steeltoe framework.

 To gain an understanding of the Steeltoe related changes to generated template code, examine the following files:

 * `SimpleCloudFoundry.csproj` - Contains `PackageReference` for Steeltoe NuGet `Pivotal.Extensions.Configuration.ConfigServer`
-* `Program.cs` - Code added to read the ``--server.urls`` command line.
+* `Program.cs` - Code was added to the `ConfigurationBuilder` in order to add Config Server configuration values to the configuration and to use CloudFoundry hosting.
 * `appsettings.json` - Contains configuration data needed for the Steeltoe Config Server provider.
 * `ConfigServerData.cs` - Object used to hold the data retrieved from the config server
-* `Startup.cs` - Code added to the `ConfigurationBuilder` and `ConfigServerData` Options added to the service container.
+* `Startup.cs` - Code added to configure the `ConfigServerData` Options added to the service container.
 * `HomeController.cs` - Code added for `ConfigServerData` Options injected into the controller and ultimately used to display the data returned from config server.
 * `ConfigServer.cshtml` - The view used to display the data returned from the config server.